Salary grades & Career Ladder

-Pay grade is a compensation range that is assigned to a specific job and seniority.
-Pay grades are associated with a career ladder (see end of this article).
+1. Pay grade is a compensation range that is assigned to a specific job and seniority.

-Career ladder is a summary of all jobs by seniority defined by required competencies.
+3. Career ladder is a summary of all jobs by seniority defined by required competencies.

-Competency = know-how + skills + behaviour
+Competency = know-how + skills + behavior

 In many organizations, especially larger ones, career ladders are formalized with specific job titles, responsibilities, and requirements associated with each level.
 Advancement typically involves increased responsibilities, higher-level tasks, and often, higher compensation.